Jintimani Kalita

-Jintimani Kalita (born 25 December 2003) is an Indian cricketer who plays for Assam and Mumbai Indians She plays as a right-arm medium bowler and left-handed batter.
+Jintimani Kalita (born 25 December 2003) is an Indian cricketer who plays for Assam and Mumbai Indians.
+She plays as a right-arm medium bowler and left-handed batter.

-In the inaugural Women's Premier League auction in February 2023, Kalita was purchased by the Mumbai Indians for 10 lakhs.
+At the inaugural Women's Premier League auction held in February 2023, Kalita was acquired by the Mumbai Indians for INR 10 lakhs.

 Early life

 Kalita was born in Mangaldai, Assam.
 As a child, she never used to like any new clothes or jewellery.
 She was fascinated with cricket bats.